jacobheil/oceania/readme.md

 ## Next Steps
 1. Write a script to convert the glommed metadata into a CSV file
+	* I'm using [this tutorial](http://blog.appliedinformaticsinc.com/how-to-parse-and-convert-xml-to-csv-using-python/).
+My XML was not well-formed: for XML tree to work you have to have a root element that encloses the whole thing.
+I just used `<items>`.
+	*
 2. Upload 20 item test batch to Omeka